 During the study, interim analyses of all study data will be supplied in strict confidence to the independent DMC.
 The DMC will request such analyses at a frequency relevant to the emerging data from this and other studies.

 The DMC will independently evaluate these analyses and any other information considered relevant.
-The DMC will determine if, in their view, the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
+The DMC will determine if, in their view, the randomised comparisons in the study have provided evidence that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the DMC will inform the Trial Steering Committee who will make the results available to the public and amend the trial arms accordingly.
 Unless this happens, the Trial Steering Committee, Chief Investigator, study staff, investigators, study participants, funders and other partners will remain blind to the interim results until 28 days after the last patient has been randomised for a particular intervention arm (at which point analyses may be conducted comparing that arm with the no additional treatment arm).

 The DMC will review the safety and efficacy analyses among children (age <18 years) both separately and combined with the adult data.